derektypist/derek-dhammaloka-personal-profile/README.md

 Project section with at least 1 element with a class of project-tile to hold a project.

+Projects section should contain at least 1 link to a project.

+Portfolio should have a navbar with an id of navbar.

 Navbar with at least 1 link that I can navigate to different sections of the page.

+Portfolio should have a link of profile-link, which opens my GitHub or FCC profile in a new tab.

 My portfolio should have at least 1 media query.